DrTuryalai/MCNN/README.md

 # Instructions
 To test the trained MCNN, open the Trained MCNN file in MATLAB and follow the instructions given with the file.
 The trained MCNN must be verified corresponding to its test data.
-For example, Trained MCNN for Event-I must be verified on the Test data of Event-I.
+For example, the Trained MCNN for Event-I must be verified on the Test data of Event-I.

+# FHSS_codes
+Run the main files for different FHSS signals generation that can be used to generate the FHSS dataset.

+# FHSS Dataset
+The FHSS dataset comprising TFR images is available at: https://drive.google.com/file/d/1zdal5ZHB_6DX0s2GNINkhqVLvqLeno4i/view?usp=drive_link.

 # Cite this work if you find it useful
 Khan, M. T. (2024).
 A modified convolutional neural network with rectangular filters for frequency-hopping spread spectrum signals.
 Applied Soft Computing, 150, 111036.
+DOI: https://doi.org/10.1016/j.asoc.2023.111036